4d/docs/docs/Concepts/quick-tour.md

 ALERT("Hello, World!")
 ```

 This code will display a platform-standard alert dialog box with the "Hello, World!" message, containing an OK button.
-To execute the code, you just need to click on the execution button in the Method editor:
+To execute the code, you just need to click on the execution button in the Code Editor:

 ![alt-text](assets/en/Concepts/helloworld.png)